Humphryshikunzi/rec_system/README.md

 1.  **Ensure Prerequisites:**
     *   A running MLflow server with the specified User Tower model registered (e.g., `models:/TwoTowerUserTower/Production`).
+*   To start a local MLflow server, navigate to your project root directory in the terminal and run:
+            ```bash
+            mlflow ui --backend-store-uri ./mlruns --default-artifact-root ./mlruns -p 5000
+            ```
+            This will typically make the MLflow UI accessible at `http://localhost:5000`.
+Ensure your `MLFLOW_TRACKING_URI` environment variable is set (e.g., to `http://localhost:5000`) if you are running MLflow on a different host or port, or if your scripts need to explicitly know where the server is.
     *   A running Feast instance with materialized user features.
     *   A running Milvus instance with an indexed collection of post embeddings (e.g., `recsys_poc_posts`, populated by the offline indexing script).
     *   The configuration file `config/candidate_generation_service_config.yaml` is correctly set up.